LucianoCirino/MHWI-LedgeLBG/README.md

 ### BAZELCORE

-- A good Pierce 3 option with many CC Ammo types to bounce with.
+- An effective Pierce option, offering Pierce 3 at fast bounces with a huge variety of CC Ammo types to also bounce from.

 <table>
 <tr style="vertical-align:top;">